pytask-dev/pytask/docs/source/how_to_guides/provisional_nodes_and_task_generators.md

 Task generators are only used to define other tasks.
 Their return values are ignored and cannot be used to define products.
 Define products on the generated tasks instead.
-A `return` statement without a value can still be used for ordinary control flow.